mans00rahmed/TodoApplication-2.0/README.md

-# TodoApplication-Inregrated with Firebase 🔥
+# TodoApplication-Integrated with Firebase 🔥

 - Used CRUD operations of Realtime Firebase database
 # Functionalities